eblot/pyftdi/pyftdi/README.rst

 *"serial.serialutil.SerialException: Unable to open USB port"* May be caused by a conflict with the FTDI virtual COM port (VCOM).
 Try uninstalling the driver.
-On OS X, refer to this FTDI guide_.
+On macOS, refer to this FTDI guide_.

 *Slow initialisation on OS X El Capitan*
  It may take several seconds to open or enumerate FTDI devices.